 When selecting your GCSE subject choices, be aware that whilst many degree courses do not require specific subjects, others do.
-GCSE English and GCSE Mathematics are two of your core subjects and should be passed at a minimum of grade C level if you are to be considered for Higher Education degree courses in future years.
+GCSE English and GCSE Mathematics are two of your core subjects and should be passed at a minimum of grade C level if you are to be considered for a range of Higher Education degree courses in future years.
 Business Management, Accounting, Economics or Finance courses will generally require a minimum grade B in Mathematics.
 Some Engineering/Engineering related degree courses accept a B grade in GCSE Mathematics but increasingly specify that applicants should have an A grade.
-All midwifery courses will all require a B grade in GCSE Mathematics.
+All Midwifery courses will require applicants to have a B grade in GCSE Mathematics and GCSE Science.